 In addition, DPS monitors and records (through the area police departments) criminal activity at off-campus student organization events recognized by the university, including those involving student organizations with off-campus facilities.

 Public information about registered sex offenders on-campus can be accessed through DPS.
 Campus community members may obtain public Meganâ€™s Law information exclusively under â€śsection (j) of the Wetterling Act,â€ť twenty-four hours a day, seven days a week online through the Arkansas Crime Information Center.

-The campus crime log, a summary of the calls for service to DPS for the previous 60 days, is available online and in person at DPS located in the University Plaza.
+The campus crime/fire log, a summary of the calls for service to DPS for the previous 60 days, is available online and in person at DPS located in the University Plaza.